You may be able to purchase Crown land that is considered surplus.

-- The Department on Environment, Water and Natural Resources has considered the land is surplus to its requirements, meaning there is no significant conservation or heritage values that warrant retention of the land in Crown ownership
+- The Department for Environment and Water has considered the land is surplus to its requirements, meaning there is no significant conservation or heritage values that warrant retention of the land in Crown ownership

 - strategic significance of the land has been assessed by the Department of Planning, Transport and Infrastructure

 - other government agencies have had an opportunity to express interest in purchasing the land

 - native title rights have been considered and deemed extinguished.

 Once Crown land is considered surplus, it can be disposed of by:

 - an open market disposal, by public auction, public tender or other open competitive process